 A banquet bar is a temporary bar set up in banquet suits to serve alcoholic drinks during a specific function.
 The banquet bar collects the required stock either from the main bar or from the cellar.

 6. Dispense Bar

-The dispense bar has a minimum stock of drinks that may be suitable for an aperitif, to accompany the dishes offered and as digestives.
+The dispense bar has a minimum stock of drinks that may be suitable for an aperitif, to accompany the dishes offered, and as digestives.

-Functions of Bar in Hotel Industry
+The function of Bars in Hotel Industry

 A bar is one of the key revenue-generating areas of the food and beverage service department in the hotel industry.
-The main function of the bar is to serve the alcoholic drinks in the appropriate glassware according to the customer’s preferences.
+The main function of the bar is to serve alcoholic drinks in the appropriate glassware according to the customer’s preferences.